orlandod543/datalogger_filter/README.md

   ssh pi@[ip adress]

-- Copy the master branch of the repository onto the home folder:
+-If the folder does not exists, copy the master branch of the repository to the home folder.

   -> cd ~/
   -> git clone https://github.com/orlandod543/datalogger_filter.git

+ -Go to the datalogger folder and update it to the latest version:

+  ->cd datalogger_filter
+  -> git pull
+  -> git checkout master

 - Make the file installer.sh executable and run it.